jluzio/doc/kb/tools/kafka-kb.md

 ### Default partitioner
 Kafka 2.4+: Sticky Partitioner (improves performance when key=null) Kafka 2.4-: Round Robin (more partitions to send, more batches, less performance)

+## Consumer
+### Delivery Semantics
+- At most once: offsets are committed when batch is received, if the consumer crashes before processing all messages, messages are lost
+- At least once: offsets are committed when batch is processed, if the consumer crashes before processing all messages, messages will be processed twice.
+Processing of a message must be idempotent.
+- Exactly once: For Kafka => Kafka, can be achieved using the Transactional API (easy with Kafka Streams API).
+For Kafka => Sink workflows, use a idempotent consumer.